hawkrives/hawken.is/Content/cooking/warm-chocolate.md

 - ¼ cup chocolate chips
 - ½ tbsp hand-softened butter
-- 2 tbsp brown sugar
+- 1 tsp brown sugar

 Warm the stick of butter in your hands until soft.